-Note: If you answer "No" to "Non-CMV" traffic enforcement activities, the State does not need to meet the average number of 2004/2005 safety activities because no reimbursement will be requested.
+Note: If you answer "No" to "Non-CMV" traffic enforcement activities, the State does not need to meet the average number of 2014/2015 safety activities because no reimbursement will be requested.
 If you answer "No" and then click the SAVE button, the Planned Safety Activities table will no longer be displayed.

-· Projected (ber of Stops
+Enter Projected Goa (Number of Stops on

 Yes No Traffic Enforcement Activities FY 2021 FY 2022 FY 2023

-CMV with Inspection 1400 1442 1485
+CMV with Inspection 1400 1800 2000

-CMV without Inspection 50 50 50
+CMV without Inspection 50 100 100

-Non-CMV 600 618 636
+Non-CMV 600 1200 2000

-Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 1000 1030 3090
+Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 1000 5500 5500

-In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, States must maintain an average number of safety activities which include the number of roadside inspections, carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2004 and 2005.
+In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, States must maintain an average number of safety activities which include the number of roadside inspections (including border inspections, if applicable), carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2014 and 2015.

-The table below displays the information you input into this plan from the roadside inspections, investigations, and new entrant safety audit sections.
-Your planned activities must at least equal the average of your 2004/2005 activities.
+The table below displays the information you input into this plan from the roadside inspections (including border inspections, if applicable), investigations, and new entrant safety audit sections.
+Your planned activities must at least equal the average of your 2014/2015 activities.